Attendance Allowance

 You have 1 month from the date of the decision to do this.
 You can ask for a mandatory reconsideration over the phone, but it's best to confirm in writing.

 It can help if you get a letter from your GP, specialist or Parkinson's nurse, pointing out what your care needs are.
-The letter may simply state that they have read the diary you've kept of your care needs and they agree that those needs are due to your condition.
+The letter may simply state that they have read the diary you've kept of your care needs and they agree that those needs are a result of your condition.

 If you've asked for a mandatory reconsideration and the Department for Work and Pensions doesn't change its mind, you have another month to appeal to an independent tribunal.

-To do this, fill in an Attendance Allowance appeal form on the gov.uk website.
-If you're in Northern Ireland, fill in the NOA1(SS) form on the NI Direct website.
-You can get a paper copy from Citizens Advice.
+To do this, fill in an SSCS1 appeal form on the gov.uk website.
+In Northern Ireland, download form NOA1(SS) from the NI Direct website

 If you get the lower rate of Attendance Allowance and your condition progresses, you can ask the Department for Work and Pensions (the Disability and Carers Service in Northern Ireland) to look at your claim again and consider the higher rate.